 LCD screen: You’ll have an easier time recording video if you have a camera with a swivel LCD screen.
 The swivel screen can be flipped 180° so you can see it while you’re recording.
 This makes it possible for you to frame the shot properly at all times.
 Having a touchscreen is helpful, too.

 Travel vlogging: If you’ll be vlogging while away from home, you’ll want a small camera that’s easy to carry.
 You might want a zoom lens, too, so you can shoot objects in the distance.
-Additionally, optical image stabilization counteracts any vibrations while you're walking and recording at the same time.
+Additionally, optical image stabilisation counteracts any vibrations while you're walking and recording at the same time.

 One downside to 4K video is it requires quite a bit of storage space.
 You might need multiple memory cards on hand if you plan to shoot a lot of 4K video.
-It also takes more time and a fast Internet connection for the person viewing the vlog to download a video with 4K resolution.

 Quad HD video: Some vlogging cameras give you the option of recording in Quad HD (or QHD) video resolution, which records 2560 x 1440 pixels (or 1440p).

-Not a lot of display screens can show 1440p video at its native resolution, usually downscaling it to full HD.
-So it’s more common for vloggers to shoot at 4K or full high definition (full HD) rather than QHD.
+Not a lot of display screens can show 1440p video at its native resolution, usually downscaling it to full HD, so it’s more common for vloggers to shoot at 4K or full high definition (full HD) rather than QHD.

 Full HD video: Vloggers often record full HD video, which has a resolution of 1920 x 1080 pixels (or 1080p).
 It provides excellent video quality while occupying roughly one-quarter of the storage space of 4K video.
-Older or less expensive vlogging cameras are often limited to full HD resolution or less.
+Older or less expensive cameras are often limited to full HD resolution or less.
 You will need a relatively new or more expensive camera to achieve 4K resolution.

 HD video: HD video measures 1280 x 720 pixels (720p).
 It requires about one-half the storage space of full HD video.
 When viewing 720p HD video on a smaller screen, such as a computer display, tablet, or smartphone, it appears sharp.
-This video also downloads much faster than 4K or full HD, which viewers appreciate.

 SD video: Standard definition video (SD) records 640 x 480 pixels at a 4:3 aspect ratio.
 Although modern television rarely uses SD video, it’s still used in Internet video because it loads very quickly.
 However, it doesn’t have the overall quality of full HD, QHD, or 4K resolution video.

 You can find basic vlogging cameras for less than $200, perhaps even as low as $100.
-These cameras usually have optical image stabilization, and they’re lightweight for use on the go, but they won’t offer many other features to simplify the vlogging process, such as swivel display screens.
+These cameras usually have optical image stabilization, and they’re lightweight for use on the go, but they won’t offer many other features to simplify the process, such as swivel display screens.
 Many of these won’t be able to record full HD video.
 They have small image sensors, too, so they struggle with recording in low-light conditions.